evcaho/attendee-notes/https/github.com/evcaho/evcaho.md

 Tech reviews!
-Just a starting place, lucky if you catch some mistakes, maybe a best practice. see who's interested in docs and thinking like a customer Code Samples - How do we get to them? collaborating with as many people as possible Instead of saying ;what's the use case' saying 'why would a customer use this'? and zooming out until you have a persona in mind
+Just a starting place, lucky if you catch some mistakes, maybe a best practice. see who's interested in docs and thinking like a customer Code Samples - How do we get to them? collaborating with as many people as possible Instead of saying 'what's the use case' saying 'why would a customer use this'? and zooming out until you have a persona in mind

 Dogfooding: eating your own dogfood, using your own product before it gets released
 Blitzing: coordinated activity on a certain part of the code

 Working in the Real World
 -------------------------
-direct exposure to customers of at least 2 hours every six weeks made a difference in UX See what has been answered - can it be linked to doc?
+- direct exposure to customers of at least 2 hours every six weeks made a difference in UX
+- See what has been answered - can it be linked to doc?
-If content isn't there, file a doc bug
+- If content isn't there, file a doc bug

 Let's Tell a Story: Scenario-based documentation
 ================================================